MicrochipTech/zephyr/boards/microchip/mec_assy6941/doc/index.rst

 This evaluation board kit is comprised of the following HW blocks:

 - MEC174x EVB ASSY 6941 Rev B
-- MEC174x 144WFBGA SOLDER DC ASSY 6947 with MEC1743Q-SZ silicon
-- MEC174x 176WFBGA SOLDER DC ASSY 6949 with MEC1743Q-LJ silicon
+- MEC174x 176WFBGA SOLDER DC ASSY 6942 with MEC1743Q-LJ or MEC1753Q-LJ silicon
 - SPI DONGLE ASSY 6791

 System Clock
 ============

-The MEC174x MCU is configured to use the 96Mhz internal oscillator with the on-chip PLL to generate a resulting EC clock rate of 12 MHz.
+The MEC174x/MEC175x MCU is configured to use the 96Mhz internal oscillator with the on-chip PLL to generate a resulting EC clock rate of 96 MHz.
 See Processor clock control register in chapter 4 "4.0 POWER, CLOCKS, and RESETS" of the data sheet in the references at the end of this document.